‘Bold & The Beautiful’ Daily Spoilers: Hope Erupts At Steffy, Finn Takes His Anger Out On Liam

 Wednesday, January 13 – Steffy Confesses On The Bold and the Beautiful

-Steffy reveals that she’s pregnant.
+Steffy reveals she’s pregnant.
 Finn is taken by surprise by her news and doesn’t know how to deal with the revelation.

 The rivalry between Zoe and Paris heats up.
 Paris is feeling plucky after Zende recently chased her, as evidenced by the below tweet, and told her that he doesn’t want her to go.
 Paris refuses to leave town and tells her sister that she’s taking the job at Forrester Foundation.